Future location for Exodus Residence means 203 permanent homes

 We also operate 10 medical respite beds, a partnership with Hennepin Healthcare, to provide short-term residential care for people who are experiencing homelessness and recovering from an illness or injury.
 The medical respite program allows us to help those in need recover, while finding them a stable place to stay and saving the hospital system millions of dollars.

 The future location of Exodus Residence will be an apartment building providing homes and respite care to 203 people who need housing stability, many of whom are older and medically frail, including many veterans.
 We look forward to being a neighbor with the Augustana Senior Apartments next door and exploring continued opportunities to collaborate with the residents and staff.

 HOW HAS THE NEIGHBORHOOD BEEN INVOLVED?

 We believe in transparency and working with communities in which we offer housing, programs and services.
-As soon as the previous owners, Cassia had fulfilled all legal requirements on Monday, December 2 and the news regarding the new Exodus building was made public, representatives from Catholic Charities met with representatives of Elliot Park Neighborhood, Inc. (EPNI).
-We also met with East Town Business Partnership on December 5 and have plans to meet with other neighborhood stakeholders including Bethlehem Baptist Church, Hennepin Health, Augustana Senior Apartments and the EPNI Building Land Use and Housing Committee in the upcoming weeks.
-We welcome the input and feedback of community stakeholders.
+Catholic Charities has been active in the Elliot Park Community during the process, working with representatives of Elliot Park Neighborhood, Inc. (EPNI), the East Town Business Partnership and other neighborhood stakeholders including Bethlehem Baptist Church, Hennepin Health and Augustana Apartments.
 We look forward to increased presence and involvement in the Elliot Park community and are exploring other opportunities to contribute to neighborhood vitality.

 WILL PEOPLE LIVE AT EXODUS?